ss2552/Guide_3DS/docs/id_ID/troubleshooting-finalizing-setup.md

 :::details Error #24: SD is write-protected

 Pastikan pengunci kartu SD tidak [dikunci](/images/sdlock.png).
-Jika kartu SD tidak dikunci tapi masih galat, gabung ke [Discord Nintendo Homebrew](https://discord.gg/MWxPgEp) untuk bantuan.
+If the SD card is not locked and you continue to get this error, join [r/3ds on Discord](https://discord.gg/3ds) for assistance.

 :::